 OBU is coming off another 100-percent NCLEX pass rate with its most recent graduating class.
 The University’s nursing graduates typically post pass rate percentiles in the upper 90s.

 “We have a very strong trend in our pass rates,” Henson said.

 Another unique feature is the school’s ethical focus.

 “Has there ever been a more critical time in history when students needed to develop a worldview with faith and justice?”
 Henson said.
 “That, I think, is one of the most important things we offer.
 Having a focus on society’s needs, ethics, and faith in today’s world is huge.”

 OBU also offers the RN to BSN degree with the same core focus.
 This fully-online program can be completed in as little as 12 months.

 OBU’s master’s degree in nursing education can also be completed in 15 months, completely online.

 “The OBU College of Nursing has done an outstanding job with our BSN completion and MSN programs, bringing those same core mission pieces to those who already have their RN and those who are looking for the next step in their nursing career.”
-For more information visit: https://www.okbu.edu/nursing/index.html
+Visit: https://www.okbu.edu/nursing/index.html